wday0507/DarkPool-OrderBook-Simulator/README.md

 ## **Outputs**

 ### **Order Book Graph**
 The below chart depicts the cumulative quantities of visible orders at each given price level.
+When the simulation is run, this updates in real time.

 ![image](https://github.com/user-attachments/assets/a47bf610-43f6-4efb-a2f6-02fe93ab04fd)

 ### **Order Book Table**

 The below table shows a summary of the 8 most competitive bid and ask orders in the order book and their respective quantities.
+When the simulation is run, this updates in real time.

 ![image](https://github.com/user-attachments/assets/cef939f2-c233-462a-83d3-563a7ae0f901)